Triggerfish: Behavior

-The anatomy of the triggerfish reflects its typical diet of slow-moving, bottom-dwelling crustaceans, mollusks, sea urchins and other echinoderms, generally creatures with protective shells and spines.
-Many will also take small fishes and some, notably the members of the genus Melichthys, feed on algae.
+The anatomy of the triggerfish reflects its typical diet of slow-moving, bottom-dwelling crustaceans, mollusks, sea urchins, and other echinoderms, generally creatures with protective shells and spines.
+Many also take small fishes and some feed on algae, such as the members of the genus Melichthys.
 A few, for example the redtoothed triggerfish (Odonus niger), mainly feed on plankton.
 They are known to exhibit a high level of intelligence for a fish, and have the ability to learn from previous experiences.

+Off Florida, juveniles of some species of triggerfishes are found in floating Sargassum, where they feed on the small shrimp, crabs, and mollusks found there.